themane04/javascript_typescript/README.md

 ### React Integration

 Incorporating React into our exercises, we delved into component-based architecture, state management, and the creation of interactive user interfaces.
 This phase underscored the power and efficiency of building web applications with React.
+To see all of my react exercises visit the [react_project repository](https://github.com/themane04/javascript_typescript/tree/react_project)

 ### Docker Utilization